auraphp/Aura.Dispatcher/README.md

 ?>
 ```

-Next, set an instance of the object into the dispatcher:
+Next, set an instance of the object into the _Dispatcher_:

 ```php
 <?php